The nonlinear motion of cells subject to external forces: Results

-We first study a passive drop $\mathcal{A} = 0$ (Fig. \ref{fig:schematic} (b)) and observe two phases of motion, both with finite traction in the bulk: a left-moving right-parabola RP(L) for $\mathcal{F} < 0$ and a right-moving left-parabola LP(R) for $\mathcal{F} > 0$.
+We begin with a passive drop $\mathcal{A} = 0, \mathcal{W}=0$ (Fig. \ref{fig:schematic} (a)), both to provide a reference, but also to illuminate the limit when surface tension dominates over activity.
+Then all dimensionless parameters are small and equation \eqref{eq:ODE} can be approximated by $h^{\prime\prime\prime}(x) = 0$, which is the equation for the passive drop with a parabolic solution.
+Moving to finite $\mathcal{F}$ and $\mathcal{S}$ now, we observe two phases of motion, both with finite traction in the bulk: a left-moving right-parabola RP(L) for $\mathcal{F} < 0$ and a right-moving left-parabola LP(R) for $\mathcal{F} > 0$.
 These passive drops are qualitatively close in shape to an upside down parabola but are asymmetric with a first moment of $h$ that is non-zero (characteristic shapes shown in Fig. \ref{fig:schematic} (b)).
+Squeezing the drop $\mathcal{S} > 0$ in general maintains the parabolic shape and increases the effective surface tension.

 The passive solutions are antisymmetric along the push/pull $\mathcal{F}$ axis, and they move with opposite velocities that increase as the drop is squeezed (see Fig. \ref{fig:profiles}(a)).
 All drops become longer and thinner as we move along the stretch/squeeze axis from squeeze to stretch, eventually reaching the region of drop breakup (DB), where the drop free surface reaches $h < 0$.
-For passive drops, we are able to show analytically (see SI at \cite{SI}) that for $\mathcal{F}=0$, in this region no steady solutions exist that satisfy volume conservation.
-This argument can be extended to linear order in activity.
+For passive drops at $\mathcal{F}=0$, there are no steady solutions in the DB region that satisfy volume conservation.
+Consider a passive drop with $\mathcal{A} = 0$ and $\mathcal{F} = 0$.
+The equation for drop height becomes